PeterDavidMulligan/ProgrammingPatterns/README.md

 # ProgrammingPatterns

-Examples of different common programming patterns written in Java.
+Examples of the gang of 4's programming patterns written in Java.
 Most have a gamey theme.
 Some don't.

 # Currently includes: